kriansa/fuel-less/README.md

 ## Config

-Currently there's just the path to source less files to config, just open PKGPATH/less/config/less.php and change it as you wish.
+Copy `PKGPATH/less/config/less.php` to your `APP/config/less.php` and change it as you need.

 ## Updating lessphp

-lessphp is a submodule so you can update it.
+As lessphp is a submodule, update it simply doing

+	git pull --recurse-submodules

 Have fun!